 No employee shall accept, for personal use, any gifts from current or potential suppliers or vendors.
-Personnel are also prohibited from accepting rebates in the form of gifts or gratuities from organizations or persons to whom they have referred or may refer parents and students.
-Exceptions may be made for those businesses that offer discounts to various employee groups.
+Personnel are also prohibited from accepting rebates in the form of gifts or gratuities from organizations

 Donations of technology to the District must comply with provision of policy.
 03.1322/03.2322